Thomas W. Harrison: Early and family life

-Born in Leesburg, Loudoun County, Virginia to attorney Matthew Harrison (1822-1875) and his wife, the former Anne Harriott (1822-1894) of Washington DC, Harrison was descended from the First Families of Virginia.
+Born in Leesburg, Loudoun County, Virginia to attorney Matthew Harrison (1822-1875) and his wife, the former Anne Harriott of Washington DC, Harrison was descended from the First Families of Virginia.
 His lawyer grandfather Burr William Harrison represented Loudoun County, Virginia in the Virginia House of Delegates 1840-1847.
 His great-grandfather Richard Henry Lee served in the Continental Congress, including as its President, and in the Virginia House of Burgesses as well as the Constitutional Convention of 1787.
 Thomas had an older sister Sallie and a younger sister Harriet.
 He attended local academies at Leesburg, Middleburg, and Hanover.
 His father owned relatively little property before the American Civil War, but more in 1870 despite the wartime devastation.
 Thomas attended the academic and law departments of the University of Virginia at Charlottesville and graduated in 1879.

 Thomas Harrison married twice.
-He first married Julia Knight (1854-1899) and they had daughters Katherine Young Harrison (1884-1973), Harriett Harrison (1886-1892) and Julia K. Harrison (1888-1889), then a son, Burr Powell Harrison (1904-1973) who like his father served in the Virginia Senate and U.S. Congress.
-He then married Nellie Cover (1866-1936), who survived him.
+He first married Julia Knight and they had daughters Katherine Young Harrison (1884-1973), Harriett Harrison (1886-1892) and Julia K. Harrison (1888-1889), then a son, Burr Powell Harrison (1904-1973) who like his father served in the Virginia Senate and U.S. Congress.
+He then married Nellie Cover.

 Career

 Admitted to the bar in 1879, Harrison began a private legal practice in Winchester, Virginia.
 In 1883, he and fellow Democrat and lawyer Richard Evelyn Byrd Sr. bought the Winchester Times from Robert W. Hunter, and by 1899 the Times had become the weekly edition of Byrd's Winchester Evening Star.
 The weekly's last edition was published on March 29, 1905.

-Voters in 12th district (composed of Clarke, Frederick, and Warren counties) elected Harrison to the Senate of Virginia in 1887 (a seat previously held by Berryville attorney Marshall McCormick) and re-elected him once, so he served from 1887-1895.
+Voters in 12th district (composed of Clarke, Frederick, and Warren counties) elected Harrison to the Senate of Virginia in 1887 (a seat previously held by Berryville attorney Marshall McCormick) and re-elected him once, so he served from 1887 to 1895.
 In 1895 changed the district boundaries substantially, and J.G.
 Cune was elected to the new senatorial district comprising Frederick and Shenandoah counties, and E.H.
 Jackson was elected in the new district encompassing Clarke, Page and Warren counties.